 There is a grain of truth in all the mythic reverence, since electrical shock can help (relieving depression, regulating heart and muscle rhythm), hinder (causing brain damage, stopping the heart), and often really, really hurt, all by a matter of degree.
 Further, since electricity and magnetism are directly linked, a character who, for example, can shoot lightning should also be able to wreak havoc with magnetic fields...and since the interaction of most matter is the interplay of electromagnetic fields, someone who can do that can do anything, using Hollywood logic.
 On the cynical end of this trope, lightning strikes can actually cause personality changes due to nervous system damage.

 Electrical shocks to save a life come from a Magical Defibrillator.
 Not to be confused with the heroine of Final Fantasy XIII, who supposedly can also do anything.
 Or Lightning McQueen, the protagonist of the Pixar film Cars, who can do far, far more than a talking non-anthropomorphic race car ought to be capable of.

 See also Harmless Electrocution, Energy Ball, and Green Lantern Ring.
-For a trope covering the do-anything properties of another form of energy, see I Love Nuclear Power, Quantum Mechanics Can Do Anything, and Chemistry Can Do Anything.
+For tropes covering the do-anything properties of another scientific topics, see I Love Nuclear Power, Quantum Mechanics Can Do Anything, and Chemistry Can Do Anything.

 open/close all folders